• Skip to main content

 We recommend cooking your ribs on the top rack of the Pit Boss, while reserving the bottom cooking grates for a water pan.

-If you need help installing the top rack, watch our quick video that shows how to do it.
+If you need help installing the top rack, check out our step by step instructions or watch our quick video that shows how to do it.

 We use small or large aluminum foil pans filled with water for the water pan.